 Sure, the sign-ups might come slow, and the list grows at a snail’s pace, but those on board are keen (and likely your future customers).
 It’s about growing a solid list, not just a long one.

 Why Buying an Email List Does Not Work?

-Email marketing has evolved a lot since the early days of the internet.
-You can no longer buy an email list, run campaigns, and hope for success primarily because we’re living in a world that respects consent and privacy more than anything.
+Email marketing has evolved a lot since the early days of the Internet.
+You can no longer buy an email list, run campaigns, and hope for success, primarily because we live in a world that respects consent and privacy more than anything.

 Data privacy laws like GDPR make it illegal for you to have the explicit consent of a user before sending them an email.
 Failing to do so can lead to heavy penalties.
-Plus, almost all modern email list management software requires you to have an email list with double opt-ins.
+Plus, almost all modern email list management solutions require you to have an email list with double opt-ins.

 Not having the consent of the email owner will land your email in the spam folder, harming your email deliverability.
 Advertising via email is one of the biggest spam contributors accounting for 36% of all spam messages.

 Your company can even get banned by ISP and email marketing providers if your campaigns are repeatedly flagged as spam.
 So, if you want to avail the benefits of email marketing, follow an inbound strategy to attract subscribers to your email list with explicit consent.

 Now that you know how to organize an email list, start working on it.
 Remember, creating, managing, and growing an email list isn’t as hard as it seems with the right email marketing solution.

 - Ensure that the software you choose has advanced segmentation features.